dat-ecosystem-archive/dat-node/readme.md

 Both of these will import files from `/my-dir` when doing `dat.importFiles()` but only the first will make a `.dat` folder and keep the metadata on disk.

-The storage argument can also be passed through to hyperdrive for more advanced storage use cases (TODO: Document these =)).
+The storage argument can also be passed through to hyperdrive for more advanced storage use cases.

 ### Network